Sons of Utah Pioneers — Eagle Rock Chapter

 Guest Speakers

-They shared some of their Temple experiences in the short video below.
+The Rossi’s shared some of their Temple experiences in the short video below.

 Ana agreed to sing for us, “Families Can Be Together Forever” in Portuguese.